kexiZeroing/kexiZeroing.github.io/src/blog/data-fetching-with-tanstack-query.md

 }
 ```

+Use `useSuspenseQuery` when you want to leverage React's Suspense for declarative data fetching, which automatically suspends the component while data is loading.
 When using suspense mode, `status` states and `error` objects are not needed and are then replaced by usage of the Suspense and ErrorBoundary. `data` is guaranteed to be defined.

 ```js
 import { useSuspenseQuery } from '@tanstack/react-query';